dreibh/hipercontracer/src/SQL/README-PostgreSQL.md

 ### Create Database for Ping and Traceroute Measurements

-See [postgresql-database.sql].
+See [postgresql-database.sql](postgresql-database.sql).
 NOTE: Replace the placeholder ${DATABASE} by your database name, e.g. "testdb", first!

 ### Create Database Tables for Ping and Traceroute Measurements

-See [postgresql-schema.sql].
+See [postgresql-schema.sql](postgresql-schema.sql).
 Apply the schema definition in the database created above!

 ### Create Users and Roles